David H. King Jr: Legacy

 Alexander Wood, a historian of American architecture and urbanism, credits King with revolutionizing and rationalizing construction in three important ways.
 First was reconceptualizing the construction of a building into a single "production process" overseen "from above", using charts and timekeepers, borrowing from the techniques developed in railroad construction.
 King was also the first one to ever use a sidewalk shed in New York City.
 This was important for the organization of the construction process, the flow of materials to the site, as by New York City law one could not store building materials on a sidewalk or in the streets.
 While the sidewalk sheds protected the pedestrians, their platforms provided a useful storage area for deliveries of building materials.
 Lastly, he pushed the preparation of construction to night-time, increasing the efficiency of the building process.

-As subscriptions for civic projects, both from the wealthy and the general public, proved difficult in the last decades of the 19th century, by waiving his commissions and offering the return of profits he could have retained, King, driven by altruistic and purely patriotic motives, made the completion of the most important monuments that are now symbols of the city of New York possible.
+As subscriptions for civic projects, both from the wealthy and the general public, proved difficult in the last decades of the 19th century, by waiving his commissions and offering the return of profits he could have retained, King, driven by patriotic motives, made the completion of the important monuments that are now symbols of the city of New York.

 King's pioneering and revolutionary role in the skyscraper construction and construction in general was equally important as that played by the most prominent architectural firms of the day.

 "King Model Houses" which today form St. Nicholas Historic District, are now collectively recognized as visionary and much ahead of their times with regards to "the sense of forethought and consideration in land development" at the same time being one of the finest examples of the 19th century urban design in New York City.
 Their initial failure was a result of a "disastrous spurt of over-investing" and prevalent racism of the day.
 The houses were designated by the New York City Landmarks Preservation Commission in 1967, and listed on the National Register of Historic Places in 1975.

 According to the press of the time, King left a fortune of $1 to "several millions".